THU-MIR/ViT-Image-Classification/README.md

-# ViT-CIFAR
+# Transformer Implementation on Image Classification based on CIFAR10

-PyTorch implementation for Vision Transformer[[Dosovitskiy, A.(ICLR'21)]](https://openreview.net/forum?id=YicbFdNTTy) **modified to obtain over 90% accuracy**(, I know, which is easily reached using CNN-based architectures.) **FROM SCRATCH on CIFAR-10 with small number of parameters (= 6.3M, originally ViT-B has 86M)**.
+PyTorch implementation for Vision Transformer forked from and based on paper [[Dosovitskiy, A.(ICLR'21)]](https://openreview.net/forum?id=YicbFdNTTy) **modified to obtain over 90% accuracy**(, I know, which is easily reached using CNN-based architectures.) **FROM SCRATCH on CIFAR-10 with small number of parameters (= 6.3M, originally ViT-B has 86M)**.
 If there is some problem, let me know kindly :) Any suggestions are welcomed!

 !["vit_figure"](/imgs/vit_figure.png)